 The health risk posed by bed bugs largely depends on their victim’s immune response to the bites.
 Some may not experience any symptoms other than skin irritation or small, red bumps in the area of the bite.
 Others can have allergic reactions that require medical attention.
 People hypersensitive to bites may develop severe reactions, including fever, difficulty breathing, or a swollen tongue.

 How Will You Know If Your House Is Infested?

 Aside from having visible signs of bites, seeing bed bugs on mattresses, sheets, clothes, and walls is a telltale sign of infestation.
-Also check for tiny, rusty-colored blood excrements or musty odor on the surfaces.
-Schedule a professional bug removal in Michigan for a thorough inspection and pest management.
+Also, check for tiny, rusty-colored blood excrements or musty odor on the surfaces.
+Schedule a professional bug removal in Michigan for a thorough inspection and bed bug pest control service.

 Your Trusted Provider for Bug Removal in Michigan

 Arrow Services, Inc. offers safe and viable solutions to a bed bug infestation in Michigan, Ohio, Illinois, and Indiana.
-Call us today and let us know how we can help.
+Call us today for bed bug control in Indiana and surrounding states.

 You may also reach us anytime to learn more about our pest control services.
 One of our trained and certified pest control specialists will get back to you as soon as possible.